MadMan0708/DCSN_Server/_Development_Docs/done_list.md

+13.1.2014
+- code refactoring and commenting
+- BUG: if if calculation on client is started and project is uploaded after then, command for starting calculation has to be typed again

 6.1.2014
 - Parameters time, memory, cores and priority added to the tasks and projects ( preparation for strategy choosing )